 1. Use your cutting machine or X-ACTO knife, along with my template, to cut out all of the 3D windmill pieces.

-Note: If you are using the SVG files that includes the score lines, don’t forget to set them as such in Cricut Design Space and attach them to their shapes before sending through your cutting machine.
+Note: If you are using the SVG files that includes the score lines, don’t forget to set them as such in Cricut Design Space and attach them to their shapes before sending them through your cutting machine.
 I used a lime green color to mark the score lines, so hopefully that helps!
 If you’re having trouble with the score lines, check out this video.

 2. Before you get going on assembly, attach all the windows and decorative elements.